Investment Portfolio Market Risks

 Investments (excluding Mandatum Life’s investments covering unit-linked policies) are managed according to the subsidiaries’ Investment Policies that are based on the features of insurance liabilities and solvency.

-The investment portfolios are reported on fair value basis.
+The investment portfolios are reported on a fair value basis.
 These fair values are determined either on the basis of direct market quotes or by using various valuation models.
-More information on the valuation methods of the investment assets is presented in Note 17 in the Sampo Group Financial Statements.
+More information on the valuation methods of the investment assets is presented in Note 17 of Sampo Group Financial Statements.

-Sampo Group’s Chief Investment Officer is responsible for managing investments within the limitations of the Investment Policies prepared by the Group companies and approved by the Group companies’ Boards of Directors.
-The insurance subsidiaries and the parent company have a common group wide infrastructure for investment management as well as for performance and risk reporting which facilitates simultaneous company level and group level reporting.
+Sampo Group’s Chief Investment Officer is responsible for managing investments within the limitations of the Investment Policies prepared by Group companies and approved by Group companies’ Boards of Directors.
+The insurance subsidiaries and the parent company have a common group-wide infrastructure for investment management as well as for performance and risk reporting which facilitates simultaneous company level and group level reporting.

-Sampo Group has a thorough understanding of the Nordic markets and issuers and consequently Sampo Group’s direct investments are mainly made in Nordic securities.
+Sampo Group has a thorough understanding of the Nordic markets and issuers and consequently Group’s direct investments are mainly made in Nordic securities although lately direct investments outside non-Nordic countries have increased.
 Mandatum Life’s direct investments are mainly denominated in euro and in companies geographically located in Finland and selectively in other countries, whereas, If P&C has the major part of its direct investments denominated in the Scandinavian currencies and in the respective countries.
-Through effective differentiation in asset selection concentration risk is proactively managed.
+Through effective differentiation in asset selection between companies, concentration risk is proactively managed at group level.

 When investing in non-Nordic securities, funds or other assets, third party managed investments are mainly used.
 These investments are primarily used as a tool in tactical asset allocation when seeking return and secondarily in order to increase diversification.

 Market risk control is separated from portfolio management activities in two ways.
-Firstly, the persons independent from Investment Unit prepare Investment Policies for the Board approval.
-Secondly, Middle Office units that are independent from Investment Unit as well, measure risks and performance and control limits set in Investment Policies on a daily basis.
+Firstly, the persons independent from the Investment Unit prepare Investment Policies for Board approval.
+Secondly, Middle Office units which are independent of the Investment Unit, measure risks, performance and control limits set in Investment Policies on a daily basis.

 The ICC is responsible for monitoring the implementation of and compliance with the Investment and Asset Coverage Policies.
-The committee shall consider and propose changes to the policies.
+The committee considers and proposes changes to the policies.
 The Chairman is responsible for the reporting of policy deviations and other issues dealt with by the committee.

-The aggregated market risks and concentrations at Sampo Group level are controlled by the Group’s Audit Committee quarterly at a minimum.
+The aggregated market risks and concentrations at group level are controlled by Group’s Audit Committee quarterly at a minimum.
 If deemed necessary, the concentration risks are further managed by deploying group level exposure restrictions, for instance by industries or by individual issuers.